sternSargentRA/pyTM/Docs/source/ztransforms/z_transforms.rst

 .. image:: ../images/backwardrect.png
     :scale: 15%

-Although backward substitution and simple algebra could solve this particular problem [#f3]_, but this approach will not solve all linear difference equations.
+Although backward substitution and simple algebra could solve this particular problem [#f4]_, but this approach will not solve all linear difference equations.
 We will now examine how z-transforms can be used to solve linear difference equations.

 In order to solve linear difference equations with z-transforms we will make use of the time shift properties mentioned above.
-One can simply substitute in the

 .. [#f1] Note that some people use \sum_{k=0}^\infty x(k) z^{k}`.
 We will use the definition given, but if you were working with the other definition all of this material can be easily translated by converting all of the :math:`z`'s to :math:`\frac{1}{z}`.
-.. [#f3] Doing this obtains the equation :math:`x(k) = x(0) + T \sum_{j=0}^{k-1} y(j)`.
+.. [#f4] Doing this obtains the equation :math:`x(k) = x(0) + T \sum_{j=0}^{k-1} y(j)`.